manuc66/node-hp-scan-to/protocol_doc/index.md

 Content-Length: 0
 ```

 In case the scanner uses the newer WalkupScanToComp API, the POST request has to go to the URL /WalkupScanToComp/WalkupScanToCompDestinations with the following xml content.
-Note that it seems to be relevant to use the newer namespaces/schema from 2010, otherwise you get a HTTP 400 error.
+Note that it seems to be relevant to use the newer namespaces/schema from 2010, otherwise you get an HTTP 400 error.
 ```http
 <?xml version="1.0" encoding="UTF-8"?>
 <WalkupScanToCompDestination xmlns="http://www.hp.com/schemas/imaging/con/ledm/walkupscan/2010/09/28" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://www.hp.com/schemas/imaging/con/ledm/walkupscan/2010/09/28 WalkupScanToComp.xsd">